Metamodels

 (n..m) Multivaluated with a minimun of (n) and a maximus of (m). |

-Default cardinality for simple primitives (univaluated) is 1..1.
-The optional
+Default cardinality for simple primitives (univaluated) is 1..1

 Milestones;